Anu-Basu/Profile/README.md

 # 💫 About Me:
-🔭 I’m currently working on LSTM and RNN<br>👯 I’m looking to collaborate on DevOps with Deep Learning<br>🤝 I’m looking for help with my sleep cycle <br>🌱 I’m currently learning Spatio-Temporal Deep Learning<br>💬 Ask me about everything in Machine Learning<br>⚡ Fun fact I like to sleep
+🔭 I’m currently working on Android MVVM<br>👯 I’m looking to collaborate on DevOps with Deep Learning<br>🤝 I’m looking for help with my sleep cycle <br>🌱 I’m currently learning Android<br>💬 Ask me about everything in Machine Learning<br>⚡ Fun fact I like to sleep and code

 ## 🌐 Socials: